CodeTypo/crewAI_stock_analyzer/README.md

 # CrewaiStockAnalyzer Crew

-Welcome to the CrewaiStockAnalyzer Crew project, powered by [crewAI](https://crewai.com).
-This template is designed to help you set up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
-Our goal is to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.
+Welcome to the CrewAI Stock Analyzer project, powered by [crewAI](https://crewai.com).

+**Purpose:**
+This project demonstrates how to build a multi-agent AI system for stock market analysis and trading automation using the crewAI framework.
+It features agents that monitor market data, develop trading strategies, assess risk, and suggest trade executions.
+The goal is to showcase collaborative AI agents working together to automate and optimize financial decision-making processes.

+> **Note:** This project was developed as part of the "Multi AI Agent Systems with crewAI" course.
+> The course itself used an older approach, but I took the effort to update and refactor this project so that it works seamlessly with the latest version of the crewAI framework and matches its newest conventions.

 ## Installation